shilad/wikibrain/tutorial/web-api.md

 }
 ```

+##pageRank

-**pageRank**: Returns the pageRank of a particular article.
+Returns the pageRank of a particular article.
 The pageRank represents the "importance" in the link graph for a particular page.
 The sum of page ranks for all articles in a particular language equals 1.0.

+**Input parameters:**

+* A single input article (specified as an entity, described above).

+**Output parameters:**

+* `article`: The specified input article.
-For example, the following call shows that the "United States" article in the Simple Wikipedia represents about 2.0% of the total page rank in the language.
+* `pageRank`: The fraction of total language edition pageRank the page accounts for.
+For example, the call shown below indicates that the "United States" article in the Simple Wikipedia represents about 2.0% of the total page rank in the language.

+**Example:**

 http://localhost:8000/pageRank?title=United_States&lang=simple